Eliane Plewman: Special Operations Executive

 After two failed attempts on preceding nights due to bad weather, Plewman parachuted into France on the night of 13/14 August 1943 from a special duties Handley Page Halifax Mark II bomber of No. 161 Squadron RAF from an altitude of little over 1,000 feet, keeping low to avoid German radar.
 Her cover name was "Eliane Jacqueline Prunier", her codenames were "Gaby" and "Dean", or sometimes "Madame Dupont".
 Plewman worked for Captain Charles Milne Skepper (alias "Henri Truchot"), the organiser of SOE's Monk circuit, in which she was to be the courier in the area of Marseille, Roquebrune and St. Raphael, providing the communications link between groups of saboteurs and intelligence gathering agents, Monk's wireless operator Arthur Steele, and other involved groups.

 Major General Colin Gubbins Head of SOE wrote as a part of his recommendation for Plewman's gallantry award:

 "She was dropped in the Jura and was separated from her circuit for some time.
 Instead of remaining in hiding she showed outstanding initiative and made several contacts on her own which were later of great value to her circuit.
 For six months Plewman worked as a courier and her untiring devotion to duty and willingness to undergo any risk largely contributed to the successful establishment of her circuit.
 She travelled constantly maintaining liaison between the various groups, acting as guide to newly arriving agents and transporting wireless telegraphy equipment and compromising documents."

-At this time Plewman's older brother, Albert John Browne-Bartroli, was working as an SOE agent in a different part of France.
+At this time Plewman's older brother, Albert Browne-Bartroli, was working as an SOE agent in a different part of France.
 He survived the war and was awarded a Distinguished Service Order.
 Browne-Bartroli (codename "Tiburce") had, after undergoing identical training, become head of SOE's Ditcher circuit, which was active in Bourgogne from October 1943 to September 1944, which he led until the Allies' final victory.
 Tiburce received, on 14 July 1944, the biggest parachute drop of arms ever made to the maquis in daylight.